Macedonian Australians: Western Australia

 After the collapse of the Tobacco industry Market-gardening had become the mainstay of Macedonian life in Manjimup.
 In 1942 the Macedonians in Manjimup created the Sloboda organisation.
 In 1947 it evolved to become a branch of the Macedonian-Australian People's League.
 It soon became the centre of the Community.
-The Sloboda organisation remained even after the dentralisation of the Macedonian-Australian People's League.
+The Sloboda organisation remained even after the decentralisation of the Macedonian-Australian People's League.
 A film based on the experiences of Stase Manov, a Macedonian in Manjimup, called Stari Kraj (Old Country) was shown on Yugoslavian television.
 It was a great success.
 The community which had originally held dances and functions in tobacco sheds began to use the Town Hall.
 They have always been staunch supporters of the "Macedonian Community of Western Australia", whereas many Macedonians in Perth were against its inception.
 From 1970 the population of Macedonians had stabilised at 350 from a peak of 1,600.
 In 1982, 2+1/2 acre of land was donated to the community in Ipsen Street.
 It was here that the community built the Macedonian Community Centre which was blessed by Father Petre Nanevski from Perth on 3 August 1983.
 The hall was officially opened on 3 May 1987 by the then premier of Western Australia, Brian Burke.
 Many Macedonians from Manjimup would go on to play for the Macedonian soccer teams in Perth or Geraldton.

 A KUD was organised in the hall and functions and weddings were also held in the Macedonian Community Centre.
 The KUD often performs in statewide multicultural events.
 The community is still present in Manjimup as the second and third generation Macedonians take control of the community.
 Many people still speak Macedonian and follow Macedonian customs.
 Many have gone on to manage and own business' where their fathers were not accepted even as labourers.
 In 1991, 185 people claimed to speak Macedonian in the Manjimup area by 2006 this had fallen to 98.
 Although in 2006 there were 175 people of Macedonian ancestry down from the 200 in 2001.
 The number of Macedonian born has traditionally been low denoting the presence of Aegean Macedonians in Manjimup.
 The community was recently visited by the Macedonian Ambassador to Australia, which shows that Macedonians are still present in the Manjimup area The Macedonians have left a lasting imprint on the Manjimup community.